eagronin/yelp-acquire/README.md

 The analysis for this project was performed in MySQL.

-## Description of the Yelp dataset
+## Description of the Yelp Dataset

 The Yelp dataset `yelp_db.sql` has been downloaded from the [Yelp Open Dataset](https://www.yelp.com/dataset) website.